 Rinse chicken and pat dry with paper towels.
 Sprinkle cavity with salt.
 Rub the skin of the chicken all over with Worcestershire sauce and sprinkle evenly with the spice mix.
 Stand up the chicken with the large cavity down and place it on top of the half-filled can (see Note) in the prepared roasting pan.

-Roast for 1-3/4 to 2 hours, depending on the size of the chicken.
+Roast for 1 and 3/4 to 2 hours, depending on the size of the chicken.
 Remove from oven and let rest for 20 minutes before removing from the can and carving to serve.